Hays, Kansas: Primary and secondary education

 The Roman Catholic Diocese of Salina oversees two Catholic schools in Hays: Holy Family Elementary School (Pre-K-5) and Thomas More Prep-Marian (6–12).
-There is also another Christia school in the city: Hays Seventh-Day Adventist School (K-8).
+There is also another Christian school in the city: Hays Seventh-Day Adventist School (K-8).

 Colleges and universities

 The Paul Bissing Orchestra, circa 1900.
 Petrowitsch Bissing is on the back row, fourth from the left.

 Fort Hays State University (FHSU) is located in Hays.
 A four-year public university with more than 12,000 students, it is the third largest university in Kansas.
-Fort Hays Tech | North Central, a two-year public college based in Beloit, Kansas, and affiliated with FHSU also has a campus in Hays.
+Fort Hays Tech North Central, a two-year public college based in Beloit, Kansas, and affiliated with FHSU also has a campus in Hays.
 Immediately south of the city, Kansas State University operates its Agricultural Research Center—Hays, formerly the Fort Hays Experiment Station.
 The Center studies regional crop management and livestock production, and, for that purpose, its 7,810 acre campus includes a feedlot, a greenhouse complex, cropland, and rangeland as well as a preserved natural area.

 Hays was home to the now closed Bissing's Conservatory of Music established by Petrowitsch Bissing in 1901.
 Records show that it was still in operation as of 1918.

 Libraries

 Hays Public Library, located downtown, is the city's main library.
 Its collection consists of more than 145,000 volumes, and it circulates more than 1.1 million items annually.
 The Library first opened in 1900, expanding into a Carnegie library in 1911, which remained open until its replacement by a larger facility in 1968.
 That facility, in turn, has since been renovated and expanded further, re-opening in 2004.
-A remodel began in 2020 and will be completed in 2021.
+A remodel began in 2020 and was completed in 2025.
 The library offers several services to the public, including computer classes, ESL and literacy tutoring, and programs for adults, teens, and children.
 The Hays Public Library is home to the Dorothy D. Richards Kansas Room, a local history and reference collection consisting of books and resources pertaining to the history of Kansas and the American West.
 The room is named after Dorothy Richards, the library's former director and first Kansas Room Librarian.
 She started the collection by setting aside Kansas related materials behind her desk.
 Today, The Kansas Room offers programs related to history, natural history, and genealogy.
-FHSU's Forsyth Library holds more than 225,000 volumes and serves as a federal depository library.
+FHSU's Tebo Library holds more than 225,000 volumes and serves as a federal depository library.
 In addition to government documents, its special collections include an archive of children's literature and materials relating to regional history and culture.
-The Forsyth Library building, which opened its doors in 1967, is in the beginning stages of a transformational remodel with an estimated completion in 2026.
+The Tebo Library, which opened its doors in 1967, saw a transformational remodel, completed in 2026.
+During the process, the name was changed from Forsyth to Tebo Library.